laguna wilcacocha

 Where is Laguna Wilcacocha Located?

 Located just southeast of the town of Huaraz, Laguna Wilcacocha is an easily accessible hike.
-It is a 15-minute drive to the trailhead and is very hard to miss.
+It is a 15-minute drive to the trailhead and hard to miss.

 The lake sits in the Cordillera Negra.
 Cordillera is a mountain range in Spanish and Negra means black.